sniclasj/milestone-one-2.0/TESTING.md

   - Desktop Test Results: Join Us
 ![Join Us Mobile Lighthouse Results](documentation/testing/sj-fitness-join-us-lighthouse-desktop.jpg)

 The issue highlighted in the Lighthouse testing is due to the contrast of text colour in relation to background colour on the pricing.html page.
-This is discussed in the Unfixed Bugs section below.
+This is discussed in the Unfixed Bugs section at the end of this document.

+## Responsiveness

+## User Story Tests

-### Unfixed Bugs
+## Unfixed Bugs

-- The only issue at present is the contrast issue on the pricing.html page.
+The only issue at present is the contrast issue on the pricing.html page.
 In order to completely address this, I could modify the colour theme of the website to increase the contrast ratio.
 To partially rectify this issue, I have added text shadowing to the text style so that the text is more visible/readable.